Raiganj Assembly constituency: 2024 by-election

+2024 General elections

 2021

 In the 2021 election, Krishna Kalyani of BJP defeated his nearest rival Kanaia Lal Agarwal of AITC.

 2016

 In the 2016 election, Mohit Sengupta of INC defeated his nearest rival Purnendu Dey of AITC.

 2011

 In the 2011 election, Mohit Sengupta of Congress defeated his nearest rival Kiranmoy Nanda of Samajwadi Party.

 2006

 In the 2006 election, Chittaranjan Roy of Indian National Congress defeated his nearest rival Dilip Kumar Das of Nationalist Congress Party.